I’m often asked to provide nutrition information for my recipes. Honestly, I’m torn…

 I do not want you to manipulate numbers and obsess about your food, which robs you of a significant amount of time, energy and joy–and can negatively affect your health.
 Rather, I want you to enjoy a more mindful, natural approach to eating.

 I believe you can enjoy a more mindful, sustainable approach to eating when you mainly choose real foods from nature and use your hunger and satiety (along with blood sugar monitoring if necessary) as a guide to building long-term healthy eating habits (and other habits beyond food-related ones).

-- If you’re not a counter, maybe you struggle with the other extreme: “winging it” with meals throughout the week.
-You might want to reconsider meal planning.
+- If you’re not a “macro” counter, good on you!
+But maybe you struggle with the other extreme: “winging it” with meals throughout the week.
+You might want to reconsider implementing some meal planning.
 The best way to be mindful about what you’re eating is to plan ahead to eat a variety of real foods during the week.

-- Start small: here are two breakfast meal planning ideas.
-The weekend is the perfect time to meal prep to get ahead of the week.
+- Start small: pick one meal and prepare a recipe to divide into portions for several days of the week.
+The weekend is the perfect time to meal prep for an hour or less to get ahead of the week.
 Have a good one!